Cannonball Run challenge: Electric vehicle record

 On October 18–21, 2015, Deena Mastracci and Reese were joined by Alex Roy.
-They beat Mastracci and Reese's prior record of 58 hours, 48 minutes for an LA–NYC run in an electric vehicle with a total time of 57 hours, 48 minutes.
+They set a new record for an LA–NYC run in an electric vehicle with a total time of 57 hours, 48 minutes.

 On August 24–27, 2016, the LA–NYC record was broken again by a team comprising Alex Roy, Righthook CEO Warren Ahner, and StreetWars founder Franz Aliquo, who completed the run in 55 hours flat in a 2016 Tesla Model S 90D.
 GPS logs were recorded by US Fleet Tracking, and Comma.AI's Chffr data logger, and data was shared with The Drive.